mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 of the Consortium is currently 18%.

-Brookings has a laid-back personal style and considers his employees and underlings to be ‘colleagues’ (one of his favourite words).
+Brookings has a laid-back personal style and considers his employees and underlings to be ‘colleagues’ (one of his favorite words).
 He stresses original thinking and the need to approach problems from a different perspective.